 Remember that your customer and your own safety are more important.

 You cannot use used intermediate bulk container without knowing its usage record and specification.
-Only use used intermediate bulk container that you are sure with the previous usage.
+Only use used intermediate bulk container that you are sure with the previous usage and life span.

-If you use reusable intermediate bulk container, make sure you have established washing procedure.
+If you use reusable intermediate bulk container, make sure you have established washing procedure and its maximum life span.

 Using one intermediate bulk container for different chemical is prohibited.
 It is very dangerous.